 Reference codec condition Quality comparison to reference codec, e.g. EVS, for evaluation of performance requirements

 Experiments

 The test plan (IVAS-8b) [1] describes the listening experiments.
-For the processing of each experiment, a three-letter experiment designator shall be used for the file naming convention.
+For the processing of each experiment, an experiment designator shall be used for the file naming convention.
 An overview of all experiments is presented in Table 1.

-Editor’s note: Table to be populated with the experiments from IVAS-8b.